Wilfried Zaha had a point to prove when he stepped out at St James’ Park on February 25th, 2010.

 Stepping on to the turf, a smile took over his face.
 ‘This is all I wanted,’ he thought, before making number one out of 353 and counting Crystal Palace appearances.
 ‘This is everything I’ve gone through.

 ‘This is finally it.’

-Part two of Wilf's story - Portrait of an Icon: Football meets Wilfried Zaha - is now live on cpfc.co.uk and the official Palace app.
+Part two of Wilf's story - Portrait of an Icon: Football meets Wilfried Zaha - is now live on cpfc.co.uk.
 Hear from Jonny Williams and Ian Holloway on Zaha's breakthrough to professional football and his launching the club to the Premier League.